 My experience with CSS first started when I was trying to style my very first non-functional ugly-looking login page.
 Since then, I learned a lot about writing functional well-organized CSS code.
 All web-developers need to be good at HTML/CSS, but they don't have to be experts.

 Here are some of my ideas that will get you and going with writing good CSS.

-Before we get started, shout out for Microverse For giving me the chance to go deep on things that I took my knowledge on for granted, like how to write good CSS.
+Before we get started, shout out to Microverse For giving me the chance to go deep on things that I took my knowledge on for granted, like how to write good CSS.

-A well-structured HTML document is a doorway to write good CSS.
+A well-structured HTML document is your doorway to write good CSS.

 The most common problem that programmers face when writing CSS is that they don't have a well-structured HTML document and therefore have issues with positioning and styling elements.

 Reset CSS is a short set of CSS rules that resets the styling of HTML elements to a baseline, removing the browser's default ' User-Agent ' CSS stylesheet.
 This way you won't have to worry about the default stored attributes when starting to style your website.

 There are a lot of Reset CSS stylesheets out there like the one from CssReset.com or the one from meyerweb.com.
 But, I would recommend that you create your own by making a template stylesheet that groups all the HTML tags that you use.